LynnHo/DCGAN-LSGAN-WGAN-GP-DRAGAN-Tensorflow-2/README.md

 ***New***

-- We re-implement these GANs by **Tensorflow 2**!
+- 8 April 2019: We re-implement these GANs by **Tensorflow 2**!
 The old version is here: [v1](https://github.com/LynnHo/DCGAN-LSGAN-WGAN-WGAN-GP-Tensorflow/tree/v1) or in the "v1" directory.
 - [**PyTorch** Version](https://github.com/LynnHo/DCGAN-LSGAN-WGAN-GP-DRAGAN-Pytorch)

 <hr style="height:1px" />